lyphtec/express-foundation-template/README.md

 ### Other Notable Files

-- `web.config` - For production hosting with [iisnode](https://github.com/tjanczuk/iisnode) on Windows or Azure Websites (not used on Linux)
+- `web.config` - For production hosting with [iisnode](https://github.com/tjanczuk/iisnode) on Windows or Azure Websites (not used on Linux).
+Refer to this [cheat sheet](http://microsoftazurewebsitescheatsheet.info/) for some useful options when hosting on Azure.
 - `common/common.js` - Used by the gulp task in bundling & minifying CSS/JS files to inject header information.
 Change this to your details.

 ## Production Deployment

-For production environment, a [self-executing bundle is created](https://github.com/jspm/jspm-cli/wiki/Production-Workflows#creating-a-self-executing-bundle) by transpiling into a single ES5 JS file (`/client/app.min.js`).
-This file is referenced in the `/server/views/layout.vash` layout view and will be used when the prod flag is true.
+For production environment, a [self-executing bundle](https://github.com/jspm/jspm-cli/wiki/Production-Workflows#creating-a-self-executing-bundle) is created by transpiling into a single ES5 JS file (`/client/app.min.js`).
+This file is referenced in the `/server/views/layout.vash` layout view and will be used when `NODE_ENV=production`.

 It is assumed that the contents of the repo will be deployed on a server that doesn't have `jspm` or `gulp` available so no gulp tasks will be run after deployment on the target server - thus no bundling or minifying.
-All dev dependencies will not be installed (equivalent to `npm install --production`).
+All jspm packages & npm dev dependencies will not be installed (equivalent to `npm install --production`).
 Therefore, it is best to run `gulp build` to update all CSS & JS resources before pushing to production.

 ## License

 (The MIT License)

-Copyright &copy; 2015 Nguyen Ly `<lyphtec [at] gmail [dot] com>`
+Copyright &copy; 2015 Nguyen Ly

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the